 To view the full Academic Catalog, CLICK HERE.

-Students applying for the online Business Management degree program must meet the following requirements:
+Students applying for the online BBA degree program must meet the following requirements:

 - Minimum cumulative GPA of 2.2 on a 4.0 scale